JoseRoca/AfxNova/docs/Graphics /GdiPlus/GdiPlus Procedures.md

 The RGBA value.

-# <a name="GDIP_RECT"></a>GDIP_RECT
+---

+## GDIP_RECT

-Returns a GpRect structure initialized with the specified values for the x, y, width, and height components.
+Returns a **GpRect** structure initialized with the specified values for the x, y, width, and height components.

 ```
 FUNCTION GDIP_RECT (BYVAL x AS LONG, BYVAL y AS LONG, BYVAL nWidth AS LONG, BYVAL nHeight AS LONG) AS GpRect